chroma-core/docs/docs/embeddings.md

 By default, Chroma uses the [Sentence Transformers](https://www.sbert.net/) `all-MiniLM-L6-v2` model to create embeddings.
 This embedding model can create sentence and document embeddings that can be used for a wide variety of tasks.
 This embedding function runs locally on your machine, and may require you download the model files (this will happen automatically).

+Before using the default embedding function install related dependencies with `pip install chromadb[ef_default]`

 ```python
 default_ef = embedding_functions.DefaultEmbeddingFunction()
 ```